matchmore/documentation/geomatching.md

 We run through all you need to know about Matchmore's service.
 Fundamental objects and their interaction are described in details, so you can handle Matchmore by your own.

-Matchmore's proximity detection rely on devices, publications and subscriptions.
-Devices are the central point of proximity detection; clients create devices to publish and subscribe to their interests, and every proximity detection, namely `match` is broadcast by Matchmore to the concerned subscribers.
+Matchmore's geomatching rely on devices, publications and subscriptions.
+Devices are the central point of geomatching; clients create devices to publish and subscribe to their interests, and every geomatching, namely `match` is broadcast by Matchmore to the concerned subscribers.

 ### Object id